Programming-from-A-to-Z/A2Z-F15/week11/notes.md

 Parse.initialize("KEY", "SECRET");
 {% endhighlight %}

 Everything you send to Parse gets saved as JavaScript object.
-It's up to you to specify a type "name" for this object and reference that name as you save and retrieve.
+It's up to you to specify a "name" (aka type) for this object and reference that name as you save and retrieve.
 Let's say you are saving information related to a fruit basket -- kind of fruit and how many there are.
 Your data in your object might then be:

 {% highlight javascript %}
 var data = {